thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
 Human action is purposeful: you choose among options to reach ends you prefer.
 Under scarcity, each choice carries tradeoffs that play out over time.
-With an uncertain future, you use judgment to speculate about what is most likely to work.
+With an uncertain future, you use judgment to speculate about what is most likely to satisfy.
 Social science begins by treating behavior as meaningful action (ends + beliefs).
-Treated this way, action becomes a foundation to guide empirical inquiry.[^2]
+Action is the foundation of inquiry.[^2]

 ---